tomis007/cloudboi/README.md

 ### Status
 This "works", but is fairly buggy.
 It is being updated as I have time.
 Don't use deploy.sh, it won't work.
 This only supports gameboy roms.
+This has been tested on a raspberry pi 3 running raspbian with java8.

 #### Installation